 This would include all of the ten named federal holidays above in addition to the day after Thanksgiving, Christmas Eve, the day after Christmas, and New Year’s Eve.

-It’s worth noting that some of those paid extra days I just named might even fall under guaranteed hours if the parents aren’t working those days and they don’t need nanny coverage.
+It’s worth noting that some of those paid extra days named above might even fall under guaranteed hours if the parents aren’t working those days and they don’t need nanny coverage.

 It’s also pretty typical to have a paid observed holiday day, say on a Monday after Christmas or New Year’s if one of those holidays lands on a weekend.